GiovanH/unofficial-homestuck-collection/MODDING.md

 - `component` (object): The object defining the vue component.
 See [documentation](https://vuejs.org/v2/guide/components.html).
 - `title` (`function(url)`): A function that should return the tab title of the page, given its url.
 This function is passed the whole url, not routeParams.
+- `theme` (`function(url)`) (optional): A function that should return a theme id bassed on the url of the page.
+This may or may not style the app window depending on user settings.
+See above for url details.
+Return anything falsey to use the default theme.